 When should I start and stop taking aspirin?

-You should start taking aspirin from now until 36 weeks of your pregnancy.
+You should start taking aspirin before 16 weeks, and until 36 weeks of your pregnancy.
 If you go into labour before 36 weeks, please stop taking the aspirin immediately and advise your midwife.

 Why should I take aspirin?